kelseykm/vcard4/docs/documentation/values/intro.md

   3. `reprJSON`

-  This method returns an array showing how the value type would finally appear in the jCard.
+  This method returns an array showing how the value type will finally appear in the jCard.

   ```js